pittma/dpitt.me/blog/_posts/2017-05-23-2017-hott-desiderata.md

 This is a thing I do.
 I like to learn things by finding the thing I want to learn, and then work my way down as I encounter unknowns, exposing layers like an epistemological onion — a truth vegetable.

 The current outermost layer is Homotopy Type Theory which is put forth by [the HoTT Book](https://homotopytypetheory.org/book/).
-Per usual, as I dig down beneath the _tunic_ I'm reminded that, for all intents and purposes, I know nothing and I spiral out of control wiki link after wiki link.
-My only respite a term I actually understand.
+Per usual, as I dig down beneath the _tunic_ I'm reminded that, for all intents and purposes, I know nothing and I spiral out of control wiki link after wiki link, my only respite a term I actually understand.
 It could be argued that this is called "learning", but that label is dubious.

 ### Homotopy